-The Trump Administration's intention is simple: to provide another excuse to breach its cleanup commitments.
-You should not allow this to occur; the health of future visitors to the site, including Native Americans, and the people living in the area is at stake if the contamination which migrates offsite is not fully cleaned up as promised.
+NASA's intention is simple: to provide another excuse to breach its cleanup commitments.
+You should not allow this to occur; the health of Ventura County residents living in the area is at stake if the contamination which migrates off-site is not fully cleaned up as promised.